Modo Casino ‘Will Continue To Operate’ In California After Jan. 1 With Gold Coins Only

 Read Full Profile

-With California’s sweeps casino ban taking effect in 2026, Modo Casino hints at a new plan to stay compliant — and keep its games live for California players.
+With California’s sweeps casino ban taking effect in 2026, Modo Casino told Sweepsy its new plan to stay compliant — and keep its games live for California players.

 Even though online sweepstakes casinos will become illegal in California starting on Jan.
-1, 2026, one of the largest operators in the industry is working on a strategy to creatively remain in the state experts estimate makes up nearly 20% of the United States sweeps market.
+1, 2026, one of the largest operators in the industry has developed a strategy to remain in the state experts estimate makes up nearly 20% of the United States sweeps market.

 Modo Casino sent an email to its California players on Thursday with the subject line: Update to your Modo Casino Experience in California.